 If you love waffles as much as I do and can eat them all day, every day, you’ll love this quick and easy vegan waffle recipe that’s eggless, dairy-free and delicious.

-- Flour: These were made using spelt flour, but sub in your favorite.
+- Flour – These were made using spelt flour, but sub in your favorite.
 I’ve also used both all-purpose and whole wheat flours, both worked well.

-- Baking Powder: This is how we will make the waffles light and airy on the inside and crispy on the outside.
+- Baking Powder – This is how we will make the waffles light and airy on the inside and crispy on the outside.

 How To Make Vegan Waffles

-That’s all it takes, vegan waffles made easy and delicious!
+Now it’s your turn!
 I encourage you to start (or end) your day with a plate of these freshly made waffles.
 The whole family will love them!

 Commonly Asked Questions

 Absolutely!
 Toss in a small handful of cacao nibs or mini chocolate chips, 1/4 cup (338 ml) of peanut butter for every cup of flour, a handful of blueberries or other diced or small berries, or 1 – 2 teaspoons vanilla extract, or 1 teaspoon cinnamon.

 - Prep Time: 5 minutes